 As a follow up to that effort, the MHSOAC proposed the establishment of an Innovation Incubator.
 The 2018-19 Budget included an allocation of \$2.5 million to enhance innovation strategies to reduce the numbers of those deemed incompetent to stand trial (IST) in the criminal justice system.
-The MHSOAC is currently developing a business plan to launch the Incubator.
+In January 2019 the Commission approved an operational plan for the initial phase of the incubator over two to three years.